lucylow/Starfish/README.md

 1. The subscriber approves the Starfish Data Marketplace contract as a spender in the ERC20 contract on their behalf for the specified amount (the monthly subscription for that dataset).
 2. Once the Marketplace contract has been approved, a consumer can send a subscription transaction that includes the desired dataset name.
 The price is specified in the dataset stored in the marketplace contract, and the amount is transferred on behalf of the user.

 ---

 ### Technical Decentralized Data and Smart Contracts &#x1F49C;

-Marketplace facilitate access to the assets(data) made avaliable by Ocean Protocol and cater to the needs to AI researchers and data scientists.

-Decentralized Marketplace: Decentralized Marketplace does not involve digital assets handling, only as a service institution, the main work includes: 1 run websites for visual data exchanging 2, the development of data exchange standards, for both parties and the transaction participants.
-There will be a lot of differences in data exchange standards in different industries, so there will be a variety of different stardards and rules of data exchanges.

-This is a decentralized data marketplace that allows data consumers to place bids on auctions for high-value sensor/IoT devices to compensate for invaluable data.

-Data Marketplace is governed by specific contracts deployed on Ethereum network, allowing data curators to register new data sets and users to subscribe to existing data sets, in conjunction with IOTA network to preserve and validate data source.
+Marketplace facilitate access to the data assets made avaliable by Ocean Protocol. **Starfish Decentralized Marketplace does not involve digital assets handling, only as a service institution.
+Contracts deployed on Ethereum network, allowing data curators to register new data sets and users to subscribe to existing data sets**.
+The goal is to improve data quality by preserving and validating the data source.

-Data Marketplace contract is publicly available and can be used by any other contract in the network.
-The smart contract stores each of the data sets metadata (owner, price, number of subscriptions, etc.) and information about each subscription to any data set (price, start time and end time).

-...

-The Data Marketplace is currently in Phase 1 of its development.
-The current implementation includes the on-chain portion, dealing with contextual information about data-sets, namespaces, and subscriptions.
-The on-chain logic is coded in smart contracts deployed on the Ethereum network, and is operated directly with Enigma tokens (ENG).
-In this first implementation, all data sets are provided off-chain by several providers, and their storage is managed independently from the logic embedded in the smart contract.

-The first implementation of the data marketplace is designed for integration with Catalyst on the application layer.
-Data sets are consumed as premium data inputs to trading algorithms that derive trading signals from them in the quest to improve performance.

-Phase 2 includes the first implementation of an off-chain network, which will run on a federated network of known nodes (a-la sidechains).
-This could also be considered the MVP of the Enigma protocol — one that operates under a restricted threat model.
-Phase 3 is where things get really interesting, and we launch our open off-chain network where anyone can become a node and provide storage and computational resources in return for ENG tokens.
-Finally, Phase 4 is where we introduce important privacy features for protecting data in the network.
-This would allow extending the usability of our data protocol to practically all kinds of data streams, including those that include personally identifiable information (PII).

----

-### Technical Smart Contract &#x1F49C;

-Ocean provides the mechanism for storing every assets's metadata including links to the asset, asset ownership and associated IP licensing information.

-Starfish Data Marketplace is governed by a smart contract deployed on the Ethereum network that is operated directly with ________ tokens .
+Starfish Data Marketplace is governed by a smart contract deployed on the Ethereum network that is operated directly with tokens.
 The smart contract allows data curators to register new data sets, and allows users to subscribe to existing data sets.
 The subscription period defaults to one month, and prices for all data sets are designated accordingly as monthly costs.
+The smart contract stores each of the data sets metadata (owner, price, number of subscriptions, etc.) and information about each subscription to any data set (price, start time and end time).
+Features the following:

+* On-chain portion, dealing with contextual information about data-sets, namespaces, and subscriptions.
+The on-chain logic is coded in smart contracts deployed on the Ethereum network, and is operated directly with tokens.
+* Data sets are provided off-chain by several providers, and their storage is managed independently from the logic embedded in the smart contract.
+* Provides the mechanism for storing every assets's metadata including links to the asset, asset ownership and associated IP licensing information.
+* Data Tokens maps any asset or data in the real world to the digital assets in Ocean blockchain.
+For data or offchain assets to be traded, it is necessary to define smart contracts according to ontology contract asset specification, so as to facilitate chain transactions.
+The DataToken includes metadata MetaData, MetaData is a description of the data structure and constraints for the capitalized data.
+* Digital watermarking  for data transaction traceability and copyright tracking when instantiating the Data Token

 The Data Marketplace contract is publicly available and can be used by any other contract in the network.
 The smart contract stores each of the data sets metadata (owner, price, number of subscriptions,...) and information about each subscription to any data set (price, start time and end time).

 ---

-### Technical Ocean Protocol &#x1F49C;

-Open source protocol.
-Opening access to data.

-Ocean helps to unlock data, particularly for AI.
-It is designed for scale and uses blockchain technology that allows data to be shared and sold in a safe, secure and transparent manner.

-Ocean Protocol is designed so that data owners cannot be locked-in to any single marketplace.
-The data owner controls each dataset.

-Most companies have tremendous amounts of data, but have difficulty exploiting it.
-Conversely, many others are starving for data, particularly in AI.
-Ocean Protocol allows data providers to share data, while maintaining control and having transparency.

----

-### Technical &#x1F49C;
+### Technical Dependencies &#x1F49C;

-Both client and server are written in TypeScript
+Both client and server are written in TypeScript:

 * Client : React app setup with squid-js, bootstrapped with Create React App
-* Server :  Node.js app, utilizing Express.
-The server provides various microservices, like remote file checking.
-The endpoints are documented in server Readme.
+* Server :  Node.js app,

----

-### Technical Dependencies &#x1F49C;
-* oceaEnprotocol /keeper-contracts and /squids
+* oceaenprotocol /keeper-contracts and /squids
 * react, react -dom - scripts
 * web3
 * Node.js >=8 <12